Cairn Cunnane, Artist Blacksmith Sculptor

 Award: North American Copper in Architecture Award-Interior Ornamental

-This piece was about connections, literally and within the community.
+This piece is about connections, literally and within the community.

-These were large ornamental hanging baskets.
+These are large ornamental hanging baskets.
 One was from an old design and I designed the others.
 The joinery is a bronze wire wrapping.

 Various size maple leaves chiseled out and hot forged by hand in natural fire patina.